meteor/tutorials/content/vue/step08.md

 ### Wrapping a Blaze component in Vue

-To use of the Blaze UI component from the `accounts-ui` package inside of a Vue component, we need to make use of the Vue and Blaze Integration package.
-So first we need to install this package.
+To use the Blaze UI component from the `accounts-ui` package inside of a Vue component, we need to make use of the Vue and Blaze Integration package.
+So we will first need to install this package.

 ```sh
 add meteor add vuejs:blaze-integration
 ```

+Let's include the `loginButtons` template in the App component by using the following syntax `<blaze-template template="loginButtons" tag="span"></blaze-template>`:

 {{> DiffBox step="8.2" tutorialName="simple-todos-vue"}}

-Let's include the `loginButtons` template in the App component by using the following syntax `<blaze-template template="loginButtons" tag="span"></blaze-template>`:

 {{> DiffBox step="8.3" tutorialName="simple-todos-vue"}}